Ughhh! The de-scale light on the Keurig has come on. Now what?

 Preventing and avoiding scale buildup in your Keurig coffee brewer.

+We coverd how and why we should descale a Keurig with vinegar.
 Is there anything you can do to avoid scale buildup?

 Yes, use bottled distilled water.
 But, as we already mentioned in this post, this may make your coffee not taste as good as it could with minerals in the water.